KZER

 KZER (1250 AM, "Radio Lazer") is a commercial radio station located in Santa Barbara, California.
-Owned by Lazer Broadcasting, the station airs a regional Mexican music format.
+Owned by Lazer Media, the station airs a regional Mexican music format.
 KZER is simulcast on FM translator K293CK (106.5 FM) in Santa Barbara.

 History

 KTMS

 The station at the 1250 kHz frequency in Santa Barbara first signed on October 31, 1937 as KTMS, originally at 1220 kHz and powered at 500 watts.
 It was founded by Santa Barbara News-Press publisher Thomas More Storke (hence the station call sign).
 KTMS was an NBC Blue Network affiliate, carrying its schedule of dramas, comedies, news, sports, game shows, soap operas, and big band broadcasts during the Golden Age of Radio.
 Among the programs produced at the station was 1-2-5 Club, which debuted in 1937 and was hosted by disc jockey Bob Ruth for many years.

 In 1941, KTMS moved to the 1250 AM frequency, where the call letters would stay for 57 years.
 The move was coupled with a power increase to 1,000 watts.
 When the Blue Network became ABC in 1945, KTMS maintained its affiliation while also carrying shows from the Mutual Broadcasting System and the Don Lee Network.
 On December 1, 1956, KTMS replaced KDB as the Santa Barbara affiliate of Don Lee.

 In March 1964, Storke sold News-Press Publishing to Robert McLean, owner of the Philadelphia Bulletin, for an undisclosed amount; the radio station was valued at $350,000.
 The new owner of KTMS acquired KRCW (97.5 FM) the following year and changed its call sign to KTMS-FM.
 At first the FM station mostly simulcast programs heard on 1250 AM but later became separately programmed with a beautiful music format.
 In 1985, KTMS-FM became top 40 outlet KHTY.
 News-Press Publishing's cross-ownership of KTMS-AM-FM predated the Federal Communications Commission's (FCC) 1975 rules prohibiting a person or entity from owning both a newspaper and a radio or television station in the same media market.
 The company's mix of media outlets was allowed to remain intact.

 KTMS adopted a middle of the road music format in the mid-1970s.
 By 1983, the station became a full-time news/talk outlet.

 On July 12, 1985, News-Press Publishing sold KTMS and its FM counterpart, then known as KKOO-FM, to F&M Broadcasting for $2 million.
 This transaction marked the end of KTMS' common ownership with the News-Press after nearly five decades.

 In January 1996, Engles Enterprises, Inc. purchased KTMS and KHTY for $2 million.